lrizzi/retronet/README.md

 Here you can find the Dial Plan [here](dial-plan.txt)

-There also a PSTN gateway if interested let me know.
+There is also a PSTN gateway if interested let me know.

 ![Alt text](e1d.png?raw=true "RetroNet TDM")